Policies

 When engaging with customers face to face we can observe the above characteristics, along with others, such as body language and facial expressions, which may identify whether the customer requires additional information and guidance to enable them to make an informed decision.

-When assisting customers over the phone it is often difficult to identify a vulnerable customer because it is not possible to see their body language or facial expressions, making the above mentioned characteristics the main trigger for vulnerability identification.
-For this reason, it is critically important to listen carefully to all customers and to identify people who may be classed as a vulnerable customer.
+When assisting customers over the phone, it is often difficult to identify a vulnerable customer because it is not possible to see their body language or facial expressions, making the above-mentioned characteristics the main trigger for vulnerability identification.
+For this reason, it is critically important to listen carefully to all customers and to identify people who may be classed as vulnerable customers.

 Our staff are trained to identify vulnerable customers so we can take extra steps to assist outside of our standard procedures.
 However, it is not always possible to recognise these characteristics.
 Therefore, if you believe you may fit the criteria for a vulnerable customer, please read this policy and notify us immediately of your particular needs.